eaglestone/ks3-computing/README.md

 10.  **Information literacy**: Understanding validity and bias on the Internet.
 Explaining the difference between data, information and knowledge.
 Managing personal information and your digital footprint.

+The content described above satisfies, and exceeds, the minimum requirement set out in the draft Programme of Study for Computing (Feb, 2013).

 ## Curriculum Structure

-In line with [some current thinking from UCLA](http://bjorklab.psych.ucla.edu/research.html), the course is structured in a way that facilities the interleaving of key concepts as they cut across several units of work.
-Hence, the scheme of work can be read as a series of ‘units’ that give students the opportunity to experience a range of different packages, computer languages, projects and so on.
-But cutting across these units are key concepts such as ‘decomposition’ and ‘abstraction’ that are repeatedly met in differing contexts (the units) in order to support the concept of spacing [See Bjork](http://bjorklab.psych.ucla.edu/research.html).
+In line with [current research from UCLA](http://bjorklab.psych.ucla.edu/research.html), the course is structured in a way that facilities the interleaving of key concepts as they cut across several units of work.
+Hence, the scheme of work can be read as a series of units that give students the opportunity to experience a range of different contexts, packages, computer languages, projects and so on.
+But cutting across these units are key concepts such as decomposition and abstraction that are repeatedly met in differing contexts (the units) in order to support the concept of spacing [See Bjork](http://bjorklab.psych.ucla.edu/research.html).

 This approach leads us to separate the elements described above into content for the units and underlying concepts to thread throughout.
-Of the 10 elements above, the three under the Computers and Networks heading are moved into the units.
-This gives us seven concepts to thread throughout: decompostiton, patterns, abtraction, alogrithms, project management, IT skills, and information literacy.

-The units are not, of course, limited to the three aspects listed under the Computers and Networks heading.
+The 10 elements describes above form headings for Yearly Teaching Objectives.
+Covering the objectives will ensure that the breadth of the curriculum is covered at the appropriate level for each year group.
+The Yearly Teaching Objectives will also ensure coherence and progression from years 7 through to 9.

 ## Pitching the course

-With the disapplication of the ICT programme and study and publication of the draft Programme of Study, we have the opportunity to pitch our scheme of work and lessons to our local needs.
+With the disapplication of the ICT programme and study and publication of the draft Computing Programme of Study, we have the opportunity to pitch our scheme of work and lessons to our local needs.

-Most of our students typically come in to year 7 at roughly level 4 in ICT to use the old money.
-This is despite of what was recorded and reported or their attainment in the SATs.
-At our school, we are currently aiming for progression to the OCR Computing GCSE and the Cambridge iGCSE in IT.
-I will use the OCR course and the old APP as a benchmark for progression from year 7 to 9 in the absence of any additional guidance or statutory requirements.
+Most of the students in my school typically arrive in year 7 at roughly level 4 in ICT judged by the old attainment targets.
+We are currently aiming for progression to the OCR Computing GCSE and the Cambridge iGCSE in IT.
+I will use the OCR course and the old APP as a benchmark for progression from years 7 to 9 in the absence of any additional guidance or statutory requirements.

 We offer the OCR Computing GCSE as a two year course in years 10 and 11.
 From the OCR Spec (July 2012):